TRaSH-Guides/Guides/docs/index.md

 ## How this all started

 When I started using Sonarr/Radarr, I noticed that it didn't grab the releases that I actually wanted (I'm a bit picky about which releases and what quality I prefer).
-I decided to fine tune my quality profile settings to try to get the releases & quality I preferred.
-On Discord, I noticed that others ran in to the same issue, so I explained how I managed to get it solved.
-I started having to explain it often, so I decided to write it down and make it public so I could easily link it to someone when they needed it.
+I decided to fine-tune my quality profile settings to try and get the releases and qualities I preferred.
+While on Discord, I noticed that others ran into the same issue, so I explained how I managed to solve this.
+Once I started having to explain more often, I decided to write it down and make it public so I could easily link to it when needed.
 After a while I *also* decided to create guides for frequently asked questions and started to collect all kinds of information gathered from various sources.
 I try to make my guides as easy as possible for everyone to understand.
 In my opinion, pictures often explain more than just some text.